 In operation since 2010, the National Scratch Competition has established itself among both teachers and students as a leading platform and showcase for Ireland's aspiring digital creators.

-A total of 25 projects progressed to the National Finals in Dublin Castle during Tech Week 2014.
+A total of 25 projects progressed to the National Finals in the RDS during Tech Week 2016.
 All entrants to the Scratch National Competition are eligible for a Participation Certificate.

 Scratch is a programming language and multimedia authoring tool intended to help young people develop software projects.
 The creations can include simulations and visualisations, games, animated stories, and interactive art and music.